Polar Β· Essential

 πŸ”¬ William Rose and Essential Amino Acids

 Rose's discovery of threonine was part of a larger program: he was systematically determining which amino acids are essential for mammals.
 By feeding rats defined diets with and without each amino acid and measuring growth, he established the concept of essential versus non-essential amino acids on a rigorous experimental basis.
-His work in the 1930s and 1940s defined the nine essential amino acids for humans β€” a classification still used today.
+His work in the 1930s and 1940s identified eight essential amino acids for humans β€” the ninth, histidine, was considered semi-essential at the time and formally added to the essential list in the WHO/FAO/UNU 2007 recommendations.

 The amino acid that proved hardest to find was threonine precisely because it's present in proteins at relatively low levels and doesn't have a distinctive chemical feature that would make it stand out.
 Rose found it only by exhaustive exclusion β€” ruling out every other possibility until threonine was the only candidate left.